10up/wpsnapshots/README.md

 ## How Does It Work?

 WP Snapshots stores snapshots in a centralized repository (AWS).
 Users setup up WP Snapshots with their team's AWS credentials.
 Users can then push, pull, and search for snapshots.
-When a user pushes a snapshot, an instance of their current environment (`wp-content/` and database) is pushed to Amazon.
+When a user pushes a snapshot, an instance of their current environment (`wp-content/` and database) is pushed to Amazon and associated with a particular project slug.
 When a snapshot is pulled, files are pulled from the cloud replacing `wp-content/` and data is intelligently merged into the database.

 Snapshot files (`wp-content/`) and WordPress database tables are stored in Amazon S3.
 General snapshot meta data is stored in Amazon DynamoDB.